 But what if there was a simple way to keep the land affordable and release (or ‘license’) it to local citizens, businesses and organisations to develop for themselves?

-The basic idea behind Affordable Land (which in practice will probably be called “Community Land”) is that as an alternative to selling land or developing it themselves, councils can lease plots of land to individuals or organisations at a fixed, low price.
+The basic idea behind ‘Community Land’ is that as an alternative to selling land or developing it themselves, councils can lease plots of land to individuals or organisations at a fixed, low price.

 Written into the terms of the lease are some key covenants.
 They are:

 1. The leasehold can only be sold for the same amount that it was purchased for, plus the base rate of interest.

 This means you still own the property, and you will get your money back, but you will neither gain nor lose financially.
 The deal is that you get to own your home for much less, and you can sell it anytime, but you don’t get to capture any uplift if the land beneath it increases in value.

 2. Any time the leasehold is offered for sale, the landlord gets first right of refusal to buy it back